Qooper Blog

 BluSky: Skills-based Matching Across Locations

-By leveraging Qooper’s AI-powered matching algorithm and skills intelligence tools, BluSky paired frontline employees with relevant mentors using custom-defined skills-based work criteria.
-The result: higher satisfaction, more frequent knowledge sharing, and stronger mentoring relationships.
+BluSky leveraged Qooper’s AI-powered matching algorithm and skills intelligence to connect frontline employees with mentors based on custom skills-based work criteria.
+The result was stronger mentoring relationships, higher satisfaction, and increased knowledge sharing across remote and distributed teams.

 VF Corporation: Cross-functional Pairings